Coloane Village: A Unique Destination in Macao

 Coloane Hill

-Rising majestically above the village, Coloane Hill is a nature lover’s paradise.
-Embark on a hike through the scenic trails that wind their way up the hill, surrounded by lush vegetation and captivating wildlife.
-At the summit, you’ll be rewarded with breathtaking views of the village, Macao’s skyline, and the shimmering South China Sea.
+Coloane Hill, the highest point in Macao at 170.6 meters, is a haven for nature enthusiasts.
+The hill offers scenic hiking trails surrounded by lush vegetation.
+At the summit, hikers are rewarded with panoramic views of the village, Macao’s skyline, and the South China Sea.

 Hac Sa Beach